giampaolo/psutil/docs/index.rst

   .. method:: children(recursive=False)

-     Return the children of this process as a list of :Class:`Process` objects, pre-emptively checking whether PID has been reused.
+     Return the children of this process as a list of :Class:`Process` objects, preemptively checking whether PID has been reused.
 If recursive is `True` return all the parent descendants.
      Example assuming *A == this process*:
      ::